atomist/sdm/README.md

 #### Listeners

-While goals drive the delivery process, **listeners** help in goal implementation and allow observation of the delivery process.
-Listener **registrations** allow listeners to be narrowed to being fired on particular pushes.
+While the goals set drive the delivery process, domain specific **listeners** help in goal implementation and allow observation of the process as it unfolds.
+Listener **registrations** allow selective listener firing, on only particular pushes.
 A registratiion includes a name (for diagnostics) and a `PushTest`, narrowing on particular pushes.

 For example, the following listener registration causes an automatic fix to be made on every push to a Node project, adding a license file if none is found: